tizianocitro/resty/README.md

 Resty resty = Resty.builder().build();
 ```

-To make a request you have access to sync and async methods for each HTTP method you may need.
+To make a request, you can access sync and async methods for each HTTP method you need.
-To make a GET request you can do:
+To make a GET request:
 ```java
 resty.get("endpoint-here",
           withHeader("your-header-name", "your-header-value"),